threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ## Phar Deserialization

-From PHP version 7.4 and earlier, most of file accessing  function will trigger the deserialization if we pass a phar:// wrapper file.
-It will deserial the metadata in phar file which is an object that we can manipulate to override default class

-These functions are
+In PHP <= 7.4, many file-related functions will automatically deserialize a Phar's metadata if accessed via phar://.
+Those functions are

 ![image](https://hackmd.io/_uploads/rynpNRZdel.png)

-bonus: move_uploaded_file, mime_content_type
+and move_uploaded_file, mime_content_type, etc.

 POC:

-if i use previous context, and i create a phar file like
+If I use the previous context and create a PHAR file like:

 ```php
 <?php